pivotal/docs-platform-automation/docs/reference/task.md

 ### pre-deploy-check
 Checks if the Ops Manager director is configured properly and validates the configuration.
+This feature is only available in Ops Manager 2.6+.
 Additionally, checks each of the staged products and validates they are configured correctly.
 This task can be run at any time